nlesc-sherlock/punchcardjs/README.md

 ```
 .                                      # project root directory
 ├── CONTRIBUTING                       # outlines the rules/for contributing to this repository
-├── doc                                # directory containing files that help document the repository
+├── docs                                # directory containing files that help document the repository
 │   ├── example-date-circle.png        # example image of DateCircle class
 │   ├── example-date-rect.png          # example image of DateRect class
 │   ├── example-weekday-circle.png     # example image of WeekdayCircle class